arcee-ai/fastmlx/docs/contributing.md

     ```

 3. Set Up Your Development Environment
-    -    Install your local copy of fastmlx into a virtual environment.
+    -    Install your local copy of FastMLX into a virtual environment.
 If you’re using `virtualenvwrapper`, follow these steps:

     ```shell
     $ mkvirtualenv fastmlx